 Frequently Asked Questions about Articulation Therapy

-Articulation therapy can help children who have speech difficulties learn how to accurately say their speech sounds.
-A Speech-Language Pathologist is an expert in detecting the root cause of a speech disorder and will develop a treatment plan that specifically targets the areas of concern.
+Articulation therapy can help children learn how to accurately produce their speech sounds.
+A Speech-Language Pathologist is an expert in identifying the root cause of a speech disorder and building a treatment plan tailored to your child.